archie-sagers/matrix_multiplication/README.md

 # matrix_multiplication
-A program that finds the time complexity of different matrix multiplication algorithms
+A program that finds the time complexity of different matrix multiplication algorithms.
+Plots the naive method, Strassen algorithm and mat mul